jsteenbeeke/jsteenbeeke.github.io/_posts/2021-06-17-aws-lambda-for-java-developers.md

     <amazon.aws.lambda.java.core.version>1.2.1</amazon.aws.lambda.java.core.version>
 </properties>
 ```
-AWS Lambda currently supports Java versions 8 and 11.
-With all this configured we can now create our handler.
+AWS Lambda currently has base images for Java versions 8 and 11, so I set my source level to 11.
+With
+all this configured we can now create our handler.

 ## Function handler